apache/spark/UPDATING.md

 This is the correct behavior for use with BigQuery, since BigQuery assumes that TIMESTAMP columns without time zones are in UTC.
 To preserve the previous behavior, set `ensure_utc` to `False.`

-### Python 2 support is going away

-Airflow 1.10 will be the last release series to support Python 2.
-Airflow 2.0.0 will only support Python 3.5 and up.

-If you have a specific task that still requires Python 2 then you can use the PythonVirtualenvOperator for this.

 ### Changes to DatastoreHook